samervin/python-web-server/blog/posts/dice-forge-solo.md

 - Blacksmith's Hammer* (unless it already has an incomplete Hammer or an Elder)

 Otherwise, fall back to Round 1-3 rules.

----

-### Result of the first attempt

-The rules above are an extrapolation of the piece of notebook paper I took notes on.
-I didn't change any of the  _resource priorities_ or card buying orders.

-I extrapolated some of the rules from my original intent for the AI, which was "take the best thing".
-Most of the edge cases didn't come up in my first play, but they're here for completeness.

-So how did it go?

-Well, pretty well!
-The AI ended up forging only 5 die faces: two 1-sun faces, a 2-sun face, a x3 face, and the combination gold + point + sun + moon face.
-It managed to buy two Hydras and two Sphinxes with the help of the x3 face, and even kept an Elder running.

-I went for a more esoteric strategy.
-I forged 6 different die faces with some kind of points on them and generally bought cheaper cards.
-I ended up with a little too much gold towards the end of the game and only two Cancers, but I still went into the last round with a huge number of points.

-I expected to trounce the AI.
-It wasted several rolls by overstocking itself with sun die faces.
-It wasn't efficient in moving around the board and didn't care if it ousted me.

-I didn't trounce the AI.
-I lost.

-It was close.
-The AI's 140 to my 136.
-Still.
-I lost to a dumb robot.

-I guess I know what strategy I'm using the next time I play.

----

 ### Addendum: Potential changes